Desmond Domnique Jennings

 Desmond Domnique Jennings (October 4, 1971 – November 16, 1999) was an American serial killer who killed at least five people in drug-related robberies in Fort Worth, Texas in 1993.
 While authorities only conclusively proved his guilt in five murders, they suspected him in as many as twenty.

+Jennings was executed in 1999.
+During his execution, he had to be forcibly taken to the death chamber.
+It was the first time in modern Texas history that prison officials had to forcibly move a death row inmate due to them refusing to cooperate.

 Early adult life

 Little is known about Jennings' life prior to the murders.
 He was born on October 4, 1971, in Fort Worth and grew up in a middle-class family.
 He had an older brother, Didrail.

 Prior to the murders, Jennings worked as a nurse's aide.

 Murders

 On October 25, 1993, Jennings, 22-year-old John H. Freeman and Robert Anderson donned ski masks and broke into a drug house on 3345 Eastland Street in Fort Worth, where they encountered 43-year-old Larry Eugene Wilson, a fleet service worker for American Airlines who had gone there to buy marijuana.
 Jennings opened fire and shot Wilson in the abdomen, after which he and his accomplices stole some money and fled.
 Wilson was rushed to the John Peter Smith Hospital, where he succumbed to his injuries on the following day.
 According to witnesses present at the shooting, he had only been there for a few minutes before the gunmen entered and shot him.

 On December 24, 1993, Jennings and Freeman went to another crack house on 5000 Sunshine Drive.
 Upon entering, they opened fire on the two inhabitants – 28-year-old Dino Andre Beasley and his girlfriend, 31-year-old Charlotte Dickerson – who were both in the kitchen.
 The pair were gravely wounded but not killed outright, after which Jennings and Freeman fled the scene.
 Dickerson managed to call the police and inform them that she had been shot, after which a unit was dispatched to transport her and Beasley to the John Peter Smith Hospital.
 Beasley succumbed to his injuries that same day, while Dickerson died during a surgery two days later, without providing any possible clues to the killers' identities.

 On December 27, 1993, Jennings and Freeman entered a house in Fort Worth.
 Inside, when Sylvester Walton, 44, asked the two what they wanted, Jennings shot him in the face, killing him.
 As they moved further into the house, they saw Wonda Matthews, 27, rising up on a bed.
 Jennings shot her in the head.
 Jennings then returned to Walton and checked his body, stealing a pouch.
 As Jennings and Freeman were leaving the house, Jennings heard Matthews moaning, so he returned and shot her a second time.